bebop/poly/README.md

 [Coming soon...](https://github.com/TimothyStiles/poly/issues/16)

-#### Github Releases

-You can also download and install the binaries from Github releases yourself as we also distribute [.deb and .rpm packages](https://github.com/TimothyStiles/poly/releases).

 ## Building Poly from Scratch

 This assumes you already have a working Go environment, if not please see